Jleafy/jleafy-emacs/README.md

 - [**which-key**](https://github.com/justbur/emacs-which-key#which-key): Emacs package that displays available keybindings in popup.

+- [**undo-tree**](https://github.com/emacsmirror/undo-tree): Treat undo history as a tree.

 - [**indent-guide**](https://github.com/zk-phi/indent-guide): Show vertical lines to guide indentation.

-- [**undo-tree**](https://github.com/emacsmirror/undo-tree): Treat undo history as a tree.
+- [**volatile-highlights**](https://github.com/k-talo/volatile-highlights.el): Minor mode for visual feedback on some operations in Emacs.

+- [**anzu**](https://github.com/syohex/emacs-anzu): Provides a minor mode which displays current match and total matches information in the mode-line in various search modes.

 - [**browse-kill-ring**](https://github.com/browse-kill-ring/browse-kill-ring): For when 'C-y M-y M-y M-y' gets you down, interactively insert items from kill-ring.

-- [**volatile-highlights**](https://github.com/k-talo/volatile-highlights.el): Minor mode for visual feedback on some operations in Emacs.

 - [**benchmark-init**](https://github.com/dholm/benchmark-init-el): Benchmark your Emacs initialization, which can be used to keep track of where time is being spent during Emacs startup in order to optimize startup times.

-- [**expand-region**](https://github.com/magnars/expand-region.el): Emacs extension to increase selected region by semantic units.

-- [**anzu**](https://github.com/syohex/emacs-anzu): Provides a minor mode which displays current match and total matches information in the mode-line in various search modes.

-- [**auctex**](http://www.gnu.org/software/auctex/): AUCTEX is an extensible package for writing and formatting TEX files in GNU Emacs and XEmacs.

 - [**markdown-mode**](https://github.com/defunkt/markdown-mode): A major mode for editing Markdown-formatted text.

 - [**pylint**](https://www.pylint.org/): Syntax checker for python.

+- [**go-mode**](https://github.com/dominikh/go-mode.el): Emacs mode for the Go programming language.

+- [**auctex**](http://www.gnu.org/software/auctex/): AUCTEX is an extensible package for writing and formatting TEX files in GNU Emacs and XEmacs.

 ### Tips